October 14, Reading 3 – Titus 2:9-3:15

 This is an exhortation for us all.

-In whatever spheres the Lord places us in, in whatever situations we come into – We are to teach what accords with sound doctrine.
+In whatever spheres the Lord places us in, in whatever situations we come to – We are to teach what accords with sound doctrine.

 Do what God tells us!